astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 The [`create_rose_table`](https://github.com/astronomer/use-case-setup-teardown-data-quality/blob/main/dags/create_rose_table.py) DAG contains a [task group](task-groups.md) with a table creation pattern that includes two types of data quality checks:

-- Checks that stop the pipeline if data does not pass the checks
+- Checks that stop the pipeline if data does not pass the checks.
 - Checks that log a warning but do not stop the pipeline.

 The first type of checks are run on a temporary table that is created and dropped using [setup/ teardown tasks](airflow-setup-teardown.md), which is an efficient way to handle data quality check failures.